 Call your insurer to confirm and find additional cost-saving suggestions.

 In addition to the cost of buying a second home, you need to budget for the cost of appliances, dishes, and furniture.
-If you buy or rent, don’t forget to budget for travel costs, especially if you might fly back home occasionally for a special occasion or emergency.
-If you plan to fly to your sunny destination, you’ll probably need to rent a car.
+If you buy or rent, don’t forget to budget for travel costs.
+You’ll also need to decide if you will be renting a car if you plan to fly to your sunny destination.

 And there is no surprise that your second home will be taxed.
 Also, keep in mind depending on how much time you reside in your new state, you may end up paying income taxes in two states.
-Luckily, property taxes might be lower depending on where you settle.
-For example, Arizona boasts lower costs than much of the country.
+You might get lucky and find out that property taxes are lower.
+For instance, Arizona boasts lower costs than much of the country.

 When you own one home you are already familiar with the costs of home maintenance, but with two homes in different climates and not living in one home fulltime, there could be problems that you will need to consider.
-For instance, if you live in an area that gets very cold in winter, you need to keep your heat on at a reduced temperature to keep your pipes from freezing and bursting.
-Also if your community or your homeowners’ association requires you to shovel snow, you’ll have to arrange for someone to do that.
-Similarly, you may need to arrange for people to mow grass, maintain pool chemicals, water plants and control weeds.
+For instance, you may need to arrange for people to mow grass, maintain pool chemicals, water plants and control weeds.

 The Certo Team